IJuanTM/simpl/README.md

 * `build` - Runs the `build:scss` and `build:ts` scripts after one another
 * `build:scss` - Compiles the Sass files to the `src/public/css` folder using the `sass` package
 * `build:ts` - Bundles the TypeScript files to the `src/public/js` folder using Vite
-* `docker:sh` - Opens a shell in the running `app` container (Docker setup only)
-* `docker:composer` - Runs a Composer command in the running `app` container, e.g. `npm run docker:composer -- migrate` (Docker setup only)

 After changing the styling or TypeScript of your website you will have to run the `build` script to compile the files.
 This will run Vite to compile the Sass and TypeScript files and output them to the `src/public` folder.
 This can also be done automatically by running the `dev` script, which will watch the files for changes and recompile them automatically with live reloading.

 _The reason Vite is not used as a server, but instead only to bundle the TypeScript files and files from packages like Font Awesome, is because Vite's server does not support CSS source maps for Sass files, which makes debugging the styling a lot harder.
-Also hosting the website using Vite's server makes it so that the scripts and styling are not loaded properly when run through a PHP webserver. _
+Also hosting the website using Vite's server makes it so that the scripts and styling are not loaded properly when run through a PHP webserver._

 #### Config